MatthewHartstonge/go-modica/README.md

 is pretty well established, so adding new methods is relatively straightforward.

 ## Versioning ##
-In general, go-modia follows [semver](https://semver.org/) as closely as we can for tagging releases of the package.
+In general, go-modica follows [semver](https://semver.org/) as closely as we can for tagging releases of the package.

 * The major version is incremented with any incompatible change to the exported